Bing

 Estate Planning: Best Advice for New Parents

-Originally published: February 19, 2019 | Last updated: January 19, 2026 TL;DR: New parents should prioritize estate planning immediately.
-The three most critical steps are: (1) name a guardian for your children in your Will, (2) set up a children’s trust to manage their inheritance until a suitable age, and (3) purchase term life insurance. […]
+Originally published: February 19, 2019 | Last updated: February 5, 2026 TL;DR: New parents must start their estate planning work without delay because they need to give it their full attention right away.
+The three most critical steps are: (1) name a guardian for your children in your Will, (2) set up a children’s trust […]

 The post Estate Planning: Best Advice for New Parents appeared first on The U.S. Legal Wills Blog.